coddingtonbear/maxwell/readme.md

 ## Errata

+### Maxwell

 *Note* None of these have been corrected in the schematics.

 * Neglected to add P-Channel MOSFET-based polarity protection to the board.
 Added now via a small board; see `maxwell-polarity`.
 Note that even *that* board is incorrect in that the input and output sides are swapped, and the button does not properly turn the MOSFET off.
 * Battery and Sense resistors used GNDPWR as their ground reference, but GNDPWR is intentionally turned off to save power sometimes.
 In the case of a voltage divider, that means that the microcontroller would see the full voltage of the battery (exceeding maximum ratings).
 * I used the wrong footprint for the LT1529, so I've had to bend the pins in unreasonable ways to fit.

+### Maxwell-polarity

+* Note that even *this* board is incorrect in that the input and output sides are swapped, and the button does not properly turn the MOSFET off.

+### Maxwell-remote

+* Missing 2.2k pull-up resistors for both SCL and SDA on the I2C bus.
+These have been bodged on for my current instance of this board, but were this re-built, I'd add them...probably to the back of the board.